 In this resistance movement — or any for that matter — we must find ways as intellectuals to reach mass audiences in educational and pedagogical ways.
 It’ll form new cadres whose influence would then reach society as a whole.

-So no: I won’t boast on hypotheticals or dreams on how “no institution” holds powers within the encampments occurring around university campuses — because it’s simply not true.
+So no: We shouldn’t boast on hypotheticals or dreams on how “no institution” holds powers within the encampments occurring around university campuses — because it’s simply not true.
 Our expression is protected in theory, but in practice it is not unfettered or unbound.
 Our constitution says so.
 And for good reason.
-These acts can easily turn to hate, or crime, as Adorno feared: they can turn repressive.
+These acts can easily turn to hate, or crime, as Adorno feared: They can turn repressive.
+When necessary, we must protest through peaceful means that send a message of order and justice, not chaos and destruction.

 It’s why I write.
 No institutional body has rein on the words I use.
 And long after the war has ended, and hopefully the Israeli and Palestinian people find peace, perhaps very few will remember the sights of the encampments we built or the buildings we burnt to the ground.
 But they’ll never forget the language encoded in the cause.